Social justice warriors can be their own worst enemies.

 Is now really the time for purity tests?

 After Brexit and the election of Donald Trump, I urged conservatives to make common cause with the center-left to defend liberal democracy.
 It wouldn’t hurt the woke left to be a little more pragmatic as well.

-We can go back to debating health care and taxes once the authoritarians are defeated — but they won’t be if the rest of us can’t get out priorities straight.
+We can go back to debating the finer points of identity politics once the authoritarians are defeated — but they won’t be if the rest of us can’t get out priorities straight.